whbrewer/spc/README.md

 * pika > 0.10.0 and RabbitMQ (optionally-required when using RabbitMQ for scheduling)
 * PyYAML >= 3.11 (optional-required for supporting YAML input files)
 * requests >= 2.9.1 (optional-required if using remote worker nodes)
+* psutil >= 5.0.1 (optional-required for monitoring CPU and Memory useage during runs)

 ## Questions